corneliana/all-in-one/Internet/2 - Web Development/Front-end/React.md

-Actually a JavaScript library for building user interfaces with **Component** as its core.
+React is actually a JavaScript library for building user interfaces with **Component** as its core.
 A component is a piece of UI that has its own logic and appearance.
 In implementation, a component is a JS class / function that has some state and a render method and return markup.

 ## Hooks